Skip to main content

 1-800-560-6420

-The information below pertains to individuals intending to obtain a Speech-Language Pathology Assistant from Indiana.
+The information below pertains to individuals intending to obtain a Speech-Language Pathology Assistant license from Indiana.
 It will inform you of whether or not this program meets the educational requirements for this license in this state.
 This does not pertain to any other license issued by the state.
 Please be advised that state regulations and processes can change at any time, individuals are encouraged to monitor the state requirements for licensure throughout their education to ensure that the program will meet their intended career goals.

-Based upon a review of the state’s regulations on 04/23/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.
+Based upon a review of the state’s regulations on 10/17/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.

-To meet field placement requirements for licensure as a Speech-Language Pathology Assistant in Indiana, an individual must complete: - 100 hours of clinical practicum supervised by an SLP licensed by the board.
+To meet field placement requirements for licensure in this location, an individual must successfully complete: - 100 hours of clinical practicum supervised by an SLP licensed by the board.
 Of the 100 hours obtained, 75 shall be obtained with direct face-to-face patient/client contact, and the remaining 25 hours may be obtained through observation of assessment and therapy.

 As of the most recent review, there are no identified exam requirements for this license in this location, however, the exam may be required for higher levels of licensure.